-Price inflation Payroll growth rate 2.30 percent 2.00 percent Salary increases 3.30 to 10.30 percent, average Investment rate of return 6.25 percent healthcare trend rates: Pre-65 Initial trend starting at 6.40 percent at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05 percent over a period of 14 years.
-Post-65 Initial trend starting at 6.90 percent at January 1, 2022 and gradually decreasing to an ultimate trend rate of 4.05 percent over a period of 14 years.
+Price inflation Payroll growth rate 2.30 percent 2.00 percent Salary increases 3.30 to 10.30 percent, average Investment rate of return 6.25 percent healthcare trend rates: Pre-65 Initial trend starting at 6.30 percent at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05 percent over a period of 13 years.
+Post-65 Initial trend starting at 6.30 percent at January 1, 2023 and gradually decreasing to an ultimate trend rate of 4.05 percent over a period of 13 years.

-The mortality table used for active members is RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).
-For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (setback 1 year for females).
-For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (setback 4 years for males) is used for the period after disability retirement.
+The mortality table used for active members is PUB-2010 General Mortality Table projected with ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+For healthy retired members and beneficiaries, the mortality table used is a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+For disabled members, the PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
 There is some margin in the current mortality tables for possible future improvement in mortality rates and that margin will be reviewed again when the next experience investigation is conducted.
-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.